AlexsdeG/ChromaScale/README.md

 # 🎨 ChromaScale

-**ChromaScale** is an intelligent color system builder designed for modern UI/UX workflows.
-It combines the perceptual accuracy of the **OKLCH** color space with the semantic understanding of **Google Gemini AI** to help developers and designers create consistent, accessible, and beautiful color stacks.
+**ChromaScale** is an color system builder designed for modern UI/UX workflows.
+Create in the **OKLCH** color space easy color scales from 50 to 950.
+All AI features is fully optional.

 ![App Screenshot](https://github.com/AlexsdeG/ChromaScale/blob/main/ChromaScale.png)

 ## ✨ Features

+### 📐 Precision Color Math
+*   **OKLCH Interpolation:** Generates smooth, perceptually uniform scales (50-950) that look natural to the human eye.
+*   **Smart Snapping:** Input a color, and the engine calculates its luminance to lock it to the correct step (e.g., 500 or 900) before generating the rest of the scale.
+*   **Accessible by Default:** Automatic contrast calculation for text overlays.
+*
-### 🧠 AI-Powered Intelligence
+### 🧠 (Optional) AI-Powered Intelligence
 *   **Text-to-Palette:** Describe a mood ("cyberpunk neon city"), scene, or theme, and Gemini generates a structured 5-color palette.
 *   **Smart Variants:** Ask AI to generate "Dark Mode" or "High Contrast" versions of your colors.
 It understands nuance (e.g., shifting hue towards blue for dark mode backgrounds).
 *   **Image Extraction:** Drag and drop any image to extract dominant and accent colors using Gemini Vision.

-### 📐 Precision Color Math
-*   **OKLCH Interpolation:** Generates smooth, perceptually uniform scales (50-950) that look natural to the human eye.
-*   **Smart Snapping:** Input a color, and the engine calculates its luminance to lock it to the correct step (e.g., 500 or 900) before generating the rest of the scale.
-*   **Accessible by Default:** Automatic contrast calculation for text overlays.

 ### 🛠️ Developer Workflow
 *   **Stack Management:** Create multiple independent color rows.